 Due to the way they work, it is known that micromotors generally have less torque than pendant motors but for the majority of jobs such as cutting seats in a claw or cleaning up a casting this won’t be an issue.

-The only time that this has been an issue is when I have been burring out a hole for either flush or pave/micro-pave settings.
-I have found that you can get chattering or jumping when moving up to a larger burr, the only way I have found to counter this, is to move up in smaller (0.1/0.2 increments) and running the handpiece at a higher speed.
+The only time that this has been an issue is when I have been burring out a hole for either flush or pave/micro-pave settings as I have found that you can get chattering or jumping when moving up to a larger burr.
+I found this can be countered by:

 Would be interesting to see if the K1020 (M.MH-120) high torque is any better at this?